The research group deals with the following four major areas of topics:

 a.
 Building Information Modelling (BIM): the integration of process, people, information, and technology towards whole life value in the delivery and management of built environment assets through collaborative/integrative ways of working, efficient processes, and better management of information; enabled through the effective use of modelling, simulation, visualisation, information and communication technologies.

 b.
-Geographical Information System (GIS): the tools allowing for the processing of spatial data into information, which is tied explicitly to, and used to makes decisions about, some portion of the built and natural environments.
+Geographical Information System (GIS): tools enabling for the processing of spatial data into information, which is tied explicitly to, and used to make decisions about the built and natural environments.

 c.
 Construction Information Communication Technology (ICT): improving the efficiency and performance of both the construction industry and built environment assets enabled through the adoption and application of ICT.